Marathon, Greece: History

 Few places have obtained such celebrity in the history of the world as Marathon, on account of the victory which the Athenians here gained over the Persians in 490 BCE (Battle of Marathon).
 After Miltiades (the general of the Greek forces) defeated Darius' Persian forces, the Persians decided to sail from Marathon to Athens in order to sack the unprotected city.
 Miltiades ordered all his hoplite forces to march "double time" back to Athens, so that by the time Darius' troops arrived they saw the same Greek force waiting for them.

 Although the name Marathon had a positive resonance in Europe in the nineteenth century, for some time that was sullied by the Dilessi murders, which happened nearby in 1870.

 In the 19th century and beginning of twentieth century the village was inhabited by an Arvanite population.

 The sophist and magnate Herodes Atticus was born in Marathon.
 In 1926, the American company ULEN began construction on the Marathon Dam in a valley above Marathon, in order to ensure water supply for Athens.
 It was completed in 1929.
-About 10 km² of forested land were flooded to form Lake Marathon.
+About 10 km2 of forested land were flooded to form Lake Marathon.

 The beach of Schinias is located southeast of the town.
-The beach is a popular as a spot for windsurfing spot and the Olympic Rowing Center used for the 2004 Summer Olympics is also located there.
+The beach is popular as a spot for windsurfing and the Olympic Rowing Center used for the 2004 Summer Olympics is also located there.

 At the 1896 and 2004 Summer Olympics, Marathon was the starting point of the marathon races (for both women and men in 2004).
+Marathon is also the starting point for the annual Athens Classic Marathon.

-The area is susceptible to flash flooding, because of forest fires having denuded parts of the eastern slopes of Mount Penteli especially in 2006.
+The area is susceptible to flash flooding, because of forest fires having denuded parts of the eastern slopes of Mount Pentelicus especially in 2006.

 Municipality

-The municipality Marathon was formed at the 2011 local government reform by the merger of the following 4 former municipalities, that became municipal units:
+The municipality of Marathon was formed at the 2011 local government reform by the merger of the following 4 former municipalities, that became municipal units: